zzzyyyxxxmmm/basics/microservice/gcp/README.md

 ■ --split-by specifies how to split traffic using either IP or cookies.
 Possible values are ip, cookie, and random.

-A project can support only one App Engine app, so option A is the right answer.
+A project can support only one App Engine app

-App Engine applications are accessible from URLs that consist of the project name fol- lowed by appspot.com
+App Engine applications are accessible from URLs that consist of the project name followed by appspot.com

 # 10 Computing with Cloud Functions